idptools/metapredict/README.md

 # metapredict: A machine learning-based tool for predicting protein disorder.
-### Last updated March 2024
+### Last updated April 2024

-## Current version: metapredict V2-FF (V2.6)
+## Current version: metapredict V3 (V3.0)
-The current recommended and default version of metapredict is metapredict V2-FF (version 2.6).
-Small increments (2.6.x) may be made as bug fixes or feature enhancements.

-For context, V2-FF provides identical predictions to metapredict V2, but via `predict_disorder_batch()` provides 10-100x improvement in performance on CPUs and GPUs.

-To quantify this yourself, run:

-	import metapredict
-	metapredict.print_performance(batch=True)
-	metapredict.print_performance(batch=False)

-To compare the number of residues-per-second metapredict V2-FF predicts in batch mode vs. non-batch mode.
-For CPUs this is typically a 10-20x improvement.
-If GPUs are available this value can be substantially higher.
+The current recommended and default version of metapredict is metapredict V3 (version 3.0).
+There are major changes to how metapredict V3 works behind the scenes *and a new (and from our benchmarks more accurate) network*.
+For this update, we did try to make sure everything we have is backwards compatible.
+If you have any compatibility issues, let us know!

+## What is new with V3?
+1. **A new disorder prediction network**: We have trained a new disorder prediction network for metapredict V3, which is more accurate than our previous networks.
+2. **A new pLDDT prediction network**: metapredict used to rely on an external package called alphaPredict for pLDDT prediction.
+This same network is still available in metapredict, but with additional data availability and more computational power, we made a new (and by all metrics better) network for pLDDT prediction!
+3. **Easier batch predictions**: V2 previously required you to use `predict_disorder_batch()` to take advantage of the 10-100x improvement in prediction speed on CPUs and GPUs.
+However, you can now use a single function - `predict_disorder()` - on individual sequences, lists of sequences, and dictionaries of sequences, and metapredict will automatically take care of the rest for you while automatically doing batch predictions if more than 1 sequence is present.
+4. **Batch prediction for all**: Previously, batch predictions were only available for the V2 disorder prediction network of metapredict.
+Now, you can do batch predictions using all of the disorder prediction networks - v1 (legacy), v2, and v3!
+5. **Batch pLDDT predictions**: Batch predictions (and therefore the massive speedups) are now available for pLDDT predictions using the `predict_pLDDT()` function.
+6. **More robust device selection**: Newer versions of Torch (>2.0) support MacOS GPU utilization through the Metal Performance Shaders (MPS) framework, so you can now choose to use *mps* on MacOS.
+In addition, if you try to specify using a GPU and it does not work, metapredict will not automatically fall back to CPU.

 ## Installation